Getting Started

 Welcome to all newcomers to O Gauge

 This page has some suggestions about starting in O Gauge finescale.
+It covers what is available in locos, coaches, wagons and track to get you going quickly.

 It is worth remembering that for a given room space you need less O Gauge stock than you would need in the smaller scales.